magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/frontmatter_preface_munindo.md

 Preface
 =======

-\<span class="dropcaps-first"\>A\</span\>\<span
+<span class="dropcaps-first" markdown="1">A</span><span
-class="dropcaps-words"\>jahn Chah’s teachings\</span\> were disarming in
+class="dropcaps-words" markdown="1">jahn Chah’s
-their directness and inspiring in their relevance.
+teachings</span>&nbsp; were disarming in their directness and inspiring in their relevance.
 He would say: ‘If you let go a little, you will have a little peace.
 If you let go a lot, you will have a lot of peace.
 And if you let go completely, you will have complete peace.’

 Noticing the thickness of this volume, readers might wonder why, if the teachings are so simple, so many words are needed to express them.
 This